RS2002/Customized-OpenComass-API/README.md

 # Customized OpenCompass API

 This repository provides an example of how to use a customized API model within OpenCompass.
-(This readme is provided by ChatGPT4o-mini.)

 ## Setup Instructions

 1. **Configure API Settings**